spotfiresoftware/tibco-streaming-samples/testing/README.md

 # Testing

-How to test TIBCO&reg; Streaming 10.5.0-SNAPSHOT projects.
+How to test TIBCO&reg; Streaming master projects.

 Samples :